Where has average position gone in Google Ads?

-After being around since day dot, Google announced on February 26th 2019 that it will retire average position reporting from Google Ads later this year.
+After being around since day dot, Google announced on February 26th 2019 that it will retire average position reporting from Google Ads on September 30th, 2019.
 Out goes knowing exactly where your ad was in search results to the nearest decimal point; in comes the vague notion of ‘Impression (Absolute Top) %’ and ‘Impression (Top) %’.
 Here at Clicky, we had noticed that the avg. pos. tick box had become more difficult to find in the main performance metrics when modifying columns.
 Hiding something and making it more difficult to find is usually Google’s first step when it wants to change behaviour.

 The new average position replacements don’t exactly slip off the tongue – search absolute top impression rate (or “Impr.
 (Abs.
 Top) %” for short) and search top impression rate (“Impr.
 (Top) %”) – and they are probably best illustrated by the image below.

 - Top = Position 2 to 4 (anywhere above the organic search results)

 How do the new position metrics compare with the old?